-15.7.
-States Parties shall establish an International Fund for Victims covered under this (Legally Binding Instrument), to provide legal and financial aid to victims, taking into account the additional barriers faced by women, children, persons with disabilities, Indigenous peoples, migrants, refugees, internally displaced persons, and other vulnerable or marginalized persons or groups in seeking access to remedies.
+7. States Parties shall establish an International Fund for Victims covered under this (Legally Binding Instrument), to provide legal and financial aid to victims.
 This Fund shall be established at most after (X) years of the entry into force of this (Legally Binding Instrument).
-The Conference of States Parties shall define and establish the relevant provisions for the functioning of the Fund.
+The Conference of Parties shall define and establish the relevant provisions for the functioning of the Fund.